akrupal/java/Telusko/README.md

 class Main{
     public static void main(String a[]){
-        Object a; //this will only create a space on stack
+        Object a; //this will only create a space on stack to reference some object on heap

         new Object(); // this will only create object on heap this is also called anonymous object